berkeley-scf/tutorial-parallelization/parallel-julia.md

 However there is other functionality available, including the ability to control tasks and sending data between processes in a fine-grained way.

-In addition to parallelization, the last section discusses some issues related to efficiency with for loops, in particular *fused* operations.
+In addition to parallelization, the second to last section discusses some issues related to efficiency with for loops, in particular *fused* operations.
 This is not directly related to parallelization but given the focus on loops in this document, it’s useful and interesting to know about.

+Finally, the last section discussed offloading computation to the GPU, i.e., massive parallelization on many GPU cores.

 ## 2 Threading